divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 {% include youtube.html id="v4FYL8twE6Q" %}
 <br />

 What's striking about these adverts is not so much the bleak messaging as the fact that the bleakness is so self-aware.
-They are deliberately cynical, and it is this feature that makes critiquing their content so utterly pointless.
+They are deliberately cynical, and it is this feature that makes forensically dissecting their content so utterly pointless.
 Critique brings agency only if it pierces an illusion to discover a hidden truth.
 But these adverts are not simply presenting the illusion that something bleak is empowering.
 They do not merely pretend, they _pretend to pretend_.
 To launch into an earnest critique of their content would be to implicitly treat them as straightforward pretence---but to do this is just to become complicit in the 2nd-order pretence.

 This is similar to what Mark Fisher called [reflexive impotence](http://k-punk.abstractdynamics.org/archives/007656.html):